-'''

-Uncomment to enable jmx

-#wrapper.java.additional.n=-

-Dcom.sun.management.jmxremote.port=1616

-#wrapper.java.additional.n=-

-Dcom.sun.management.jmxremote.authenticate=false

-#wrapper.java.additional.n=-

-Dcom.sun.management.jmxremote.ssl=false

-'''
+''' #wrapper.java.additional.n=-Dcom.sun.management.jmxremote.port=1616 #wrapper.java.additional.n=- Dcom.sun.management.jmxremote.authenticate=false #wrapper.java.additional.n=-Dcom.sun.management.jmxremote.ssl=false '''

-- 2. Remove the # from in front of each of the properties. - 3.
-Replace the n in each property to a number that fits into the sequence of addition properties established in the configuration.
+- 1. Locate the following line: # Uncomment to enable jmx - 2.
+Remove the prefix # from each of the properties. - 3.
+Replace the n in each property with a sequence number.
+Make sure that the number adheres to the sequence of all parameters and properties in the configuration file.